Eslrusgag/icap-rs/README.md

 ### **rs-icap-server**

-Experimental ICAP server implementation inspired by `c-icap`
+ICAP server implementation inspired by `c-icap`

 ## Status

 - `icap_rs` and `rs-icap-client` are functional and actively developed.
-- `rs-icap-server` is experimental; APIs may change.
+- `rs-icap-server` In development

 ---